beloglazov/openstack-centos-kvm-glusterfs/README.rst

 Cloud computing has proven to be a successful distributed computing model as demostrated by its wide spread industrial adoption.
-Apart from public Cloud, such as Amazon EC2, private and hybrid Cloud deployments are important for organizations of all scales.
+Apart from public Clouds, such as Amazon EC2, private and hybrid Cloud deployments are important for organizations of all scales.
 The availability of free open source Cloud platforms is essential to further drive the proliferation of private and hybrid Cloud computing environments.